davevancauwenberghe/ghentianserver/README.md

 Ghentian Server is compatible with both Java and Bedrock editions, although Bedrock will lack some features due to compatibility issues through bridging Bedrock to a Java server.

-Accessing the server is easy and the server address and/or port and you're good to g
+Accessing the server is easy and the server address and/or port and you're good to go.

+The guide is being maintained through GitBook, a powerful git tool to design beautiful documentation.